watty62/100-days-of-code/log.md

 I've reversed sorted by date order the log below.
 I've also adopted ISO8601 date formats for consistency.

+### Day 10: 2017-Jan-11

+**Today's Progress** Great progress.
+Fixed the database write issue.
+Created code to test for an extra column to the right of station names in output CSV file.
+Pushed v1.3 of the scraper to [the repo](https://github.com/watty62/SRPPM).

+**Thoughts** A much more positive night!

 ### Day 9: 2017-Jan-10

 **Today's Progress** Back on my main project tonight.
 Struggled to debug a script in Python to write to the database.
 Two out of three table writes are ok but the main table one is causing problems.
 Need to find a couple of hours back to back to sort it out tomorow.